Home

 When submitting a Spark job in a cluster with Yarn, Yarn allocates Executor containers to perform the job on different nodes.

 On a single node, it is done by NodeManager.
 NodeManager has an upper limit of resources available to it because it is limited by the resources of one node of the cluster.
-In Yarn it set up by yarn.nodemanager.resource.memory-mb configuration.
+In Yarn, it is set up by yarn.nodemanager.resource.memory-mb configuration.
 It is the amount of physical memory per NodeManager, in MB, which can be allocated for yarn containers.

 Heap memory

 This is the memory that should be known to most Spark developers.
-This is the memory size specified by --executor-memory during submitting spark application or by setting spark.executor.memory.
+This is the memory size specified by --executor-memory during submitting the Spark application or by setting spark.executor.memory.
 It's the maximum JVM heap memory(Xmx).
 Objects here are bound by the garbage collector(GC).
 Further, I will call this part of memory Executor Memory.

 Off-heap memory